 Witness Paulsen determined avoided energy costs for non-firm purchases by examining MDU's non-firm sales, non-firm purchases and MDU's own generation, which are the sources of energy which would be displaced by purchases from small QF's.
-He testified that intermediate and peaking units would be the most common source of displaced energy, except that during off-peak hours, base load units would also become the source of displaced energy.
-Mr. Paulsen further testified that MDU had developed its incremental energy costs by developing a system dispatch for the year 1982 which was based on MDU's internal generation and its probable MAPP purchases.
+He testified that intermediate and peaking units would be the most common source of displaced energy, except that during off-peak hours, base load units would also become the source of displaced energy costs by developing a system dispatch for the year 1982 which was based on MDU's internal generation and its probable MAPP purchases.
 He noted that MAPP purchases generally displace peaking generation and not intermediate or base load generation.